 Studying a new subject requires knowledge of a whole new set of vocabulary.
 Think of all the new words they will encounter when studying biology, chemistry, physics, maths, history and geography.
 The first task in learning a new subject is to learn the vocabulary.
 Learning the vocabulary is half the battle.

-So how can Latin become fast, focussed and fun?
+So, how can Latin become fast, focused, and fun?

 Here are a few tips for you to put into practice:

-Don’t fall into the trap of simply creating words displays and providing definitions of new vocabulary.
+- Don’t fall into the trap of simply creating word displays and providing definitions of new vocabulary.